Jaap Marais: Political views

-Marais exercised influence as a thinker in rightwing Afrikaner nationalist circles from the 1970s to the 1990s.
-His thinking was influenced by Hans Strijdom and Hendrik Verwoerd, two Afrikaner nationalist leaders and prime ministers of South Africa.
-He wrote a political biography of Hendrik Verwoerd and many political articles and booklets.
+Marais was an influential thinker in right-wing Afrikaner nationalist circles from the 1970s to the 1990s.
+His influences included Hans Strijdom and Hendrik Verwoerd.
+He wrote a political biography of Hendrik Verwoerd as well as many political articles and booklets.
 In his writings and speeches, Marais often referred to Richard Weaver, C.J.
 Langenhoven, Tobie Muller, James Burnham, Alexis de Tocqueville, Edmund Burke, G.K.
 Chesterton, Alain de Benoist, Oswald Spengler, Arnold J. Toynbee, Ludwig von Mises, F.A. von Hayek and Ortega y Gasset.

 Marais considered identity, continuity, and freedom as the three key themes of Afrikaner nationalism.
 He emphasized that identity rested on each group's preference for its own.
 Such a group preference implied a related right among members of the group to differentiate and discriminate to exercise a group's preference.
-Among each people, according to Marais, there was a center of authority that determined who was included and excluded.
+According to Marais, among each group of people there was a center of authority that determined who was included and excluded.
 In the case of Afrikaners, their centers of authority ensured that a racial preference for whites, the Afrikaans language, a distinctive Western culture, traditions and history had formed the Afrikaner identity in southern Africa.

 According to Marais, continuity depended on each generation maintaining what had been built up by previous generations and transferring it to the next generation.
-He emphasized Afrikaners' freedom struggle against foreign domination by British imperialism in the Anglo Boer War, but also against American or Soviet Russian forces during the Cold War or the greater numbers of various black ethnic peoples in South Africa.
-In his view, this freedom was linked to the fatherland of Afrikaners, which he defined as South Africa minus the Asian and Coloured group areas and the various black ethnic homelands.
+He emphasized Afrikaners' freedom struggle against foreign domination by British imperialism in the Anglo Boer War, but also against American and Soviet forces during the Cold War as well as the various black ethnic peoples in South Africa.
+In his view, this freedom was linked to the fatherland of Afrikaners, which he defined as the areas of South Africa dominated by whites.